Image: Under License from Jumpstory

 The tongue may measure up to 14cm (5.5in).
 It has a club shaped end which is coated with saliva allowing it to stick to prey and catch it.

 Their eyes are able to swivel between 90 and 180 degrees.
-They can move independent of each other.
+They can move independently of each other.
 The tail of this species is so strong that it can support the whole body.

 Female Jackson’s chameleons are smaller than males.
 Males measure up to 38cm (15in) while females only reach 25cm (10in).
 They weigh 90-150g (3.2-5.3oz).